<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Do you qualify for a fee waiver?

 Yes.
 The Fairtest website lists all colleges that do not require a test for admissions.
-Some of the colleges may require a test score for admission into certain majors or for scholarship purposes.
+Some colleges may require a test score for admission into certain majors or for scholarship purposes.
 Be sure to research the colleges on your list for full details and call their admissions office if you need clarification.

 A Final Word on Test Prep